neuropsychology/NeuroKit/studies/complexity_structure/README.md

 The Pearson correlation analysis revealed that complexity indices, despite their multitude and their conceptual specificities, do indeed share similarities.
 They form two major clusters that are easily observable (the blue and the red groups in **Figure 2**).
-However, these two anti-correlated groups are mostly revealing of the fact that some indices, by design, index the “predictability”, whereas others, the “randomness”, and thus are negatively related to one-another.
+That being said, these two anti-correlated groups are mostly revealing of the fact that some indices, by design, index the “predictability”, whereas others, the “randomness”, and thus are negatively related to one another.
 In order to extract finer groupings, further analyses procedures are applied below.

 ### Factor Analysis